You can click here for the celebratory weekend in honor of Les and Viva! Las Vegas!!

 First let me say this pile is securely attached and meant for climbing…but still…she’s three… After a few times she called out ‘Look Granny I can hop!’ which of course I immediately inserted on the ‘oh let’s not do that’ list.
 Then she got faster and faster going up and down and then she wanted to jump off higher and higher rocks at which point I called it ‘one last time’.

-On the way to pick up Kaitlin we learned that a friend at Kaitlin’s school was in the hospital with a potential concussion having tripped playing a game of tag.
+On the way to pick up Rome we learned that a friend at Rome’s school was in the hospital with a potential concussion having tripped playing a game of tag.
 Once again I was overcome with relief that no calamity had befallen us today.

 At 11am this morning in the two blocks of Westwood Blvd. in front of the Paris Bakery, where the Proust readers gather, we were greeted by preparations for the Iranian Happy New Year Extravaganza.